athalhammer/summaClient/README.md

 ```

 ## Summaries
-You don't like the presented summaries?
+You don't like the summaries of [Summarum](http://km.aifb.kit.edu/summa/summarum)?
 Build your own ones by implementing the interface Summarizer.java of
 https://github.com/athalhammer/summaServer